 - Pathological fractures can be prevented by orthopaedic surgery.
 The bones affected by lytic lesions can be pinned through a procedure known as kyphoplasty.

 - Infection may be prevented with prophylactic antibiotic use, or in the case of active infection, immunoglobulin replacement therapy may be helpful.

-- Long term use of bisphosphonates helps to reduce progression of the disease.
+- Long term use of bisphosphonates helps to reduce progression of end stages of the disease

 - Renal impairment – patients may need long term peritoneal or haemodialysis

 - Hypercalcaemia – should be treated by rehydration and use of bisphosphonates, e.g. pamidronate